EDUCBA

 employee performance 1

-This article ends here and lets us wrap the things for this article with some points to be remembered associated with bullet charts.
+This article ends here and lets us wrap the things for this article with some points associated with bullet charts to be remembered.

 Things to Remember About Excel Bullet Chart

-• Bullet chart is not already present under Microsoft Excel and is just a need of the hour due to which it came in the picture.
+• Bullet chart is not already present under Microsoft Excel and is just a need of the hour, due to which it came into the picture.

 • We need to combine multiple charts (Ex.
-Stacked Bar Chart, Marker and Line Chart) together in order to get the expected bullet chart done.
+Stacked Bar Chart, Marker, and Line Chart) to complete the expected bullet chart.

 • This chart is a need of hour chart.
-Since the conventional speedometers consume a lot of space while creating a dashboard, to reduce that space and make the dashboard more compact, this chart was introduced.
+Since conventional speedometers consume a lot of space while creating a dashboard, this chart was introduced to reduce that space and make the dashboard more compact.

 Recommended Articles

 This is a guide to Bullet Chart in Excel.
-Here we discuss How to use Bullet Chart in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use Bullet Chart in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Box Plot in Excel